 Pick an Industry-appropriate Backdrop

 Be aware of your company's industry when deciding which backdrop to use for your pic.
-For example, darker backgrounds are commonly used by lawyers and other related jobs, while people with technology-based employment usually lean towards lighter settings.
+For example, darker backgrounds are commonly used for lawyers headshots and other related jobs, while doctor headshots or people with technology-based employment usually lean towards lighter settings.